 Aspect ratio: 1.33: 1

 The laughter for the Six-Shooter puppet was supplied by Albert Band, father of producer/Full Moon CEO Charles Band.
-Albert had escaped France during the Nazi regime, which means every time the viewer hears Six-Shooter laughing after he had gunned down a Nazi, that it is the actual voice of a man who had really escaped from them.
+Albert had escaped France during WWII, which means every time the viewer hears Six-Shooter laughing after he had gunned down a German soldier, that it is the actual voice of a man who had really escaped from them.

 The surgery scene in the opening had to be toned down to make it less intense upon request from producer Charles Band and Paramount Pictures.

-Location scenes of Nazi Germany were originally set to be filmed in Romania but were cancelled because of political instability in that country.
+Location scenes set in Germany were originally set to be filmed in Romania but were cancelled because of political instability in that country.
 The second choice was Hungary, but weather conditions during winter were judged too harsh for filming.
 Eventually, the “location” footage was shot on the back lot at Universal Studios.

 The film’s trailer features a scene not kept in the final cut of the film.